decyphertek-io/decyphertek/docs/technotes/Droidian.md

 -----
 Qemu can emulate ISOs , not sure the hardware capacity is enough .

+* Does it support BlissOS and how fast does it run?

 LXC:
 ---
 Can install kubernetes / docker on LXC and run lite dev applications.